conan-io/docs/reference/conanfile/methods.rst

 self.info
 +++++++++

-This ``self.info`` class stores the information that will be used to compute the package id.
+This ``self.info`` object stores the information that will be used to compute the package ID.

 self.info.header_only()